Dr Serena Trowbridge

 Samina has acted as liaison between members, trustees, staff and volunteers and has built a team of volunteers over the past three years who are trained and willing to help in any way they can.

-The Hiatus Business Plan that was approved by the Board of Trustees in 2019 had a major contribution from Samina and is the bedrock for transforming the BMI into a modern, transparent and thriving organisation.
-Samina is also sits on the Governance committee and chairs the Library committee, as Honorary Librarian.
+The Hiatus Business Plan that was approved by the Board of Trustees in 2019 had a major contribution from Samina and is the bedrock for transforming the Institute into a modern, transparent and thriving organisation.
+Samina also sits on the Governance committee and chairs the Library committee, as Honorary Librarian.

 James is originally from Evesham in Worcestershire, and is Group Financial Controller for the Mainstay group, a UK-wide property management business based in Worcester, but which has a large portfolio in Birmingham.

 He qualified as a Chartered Accountant in 1995, and a Chartered Tax Adviser in 1997, and has a proven track record of good financial governance.

 James became an Elected Trustee and Honorary Treasurer for the Institute in January 2020, and sits on the Governance Committee.
 He has also held the role of Honorary Treasurer for the Victorian Society in the West Midlands since 2004, and was formerly also Treasurer for the Birmingham Civic Society between 2003 and 2009.
 James sits on the Governance & Roadmap Steering committees of the Institute.

 Stephen became an Elected Trustee in September 2019 has almost 40 years’ experience working in IT and Finance for multi-national companies, including RSA & IBM and has been involved as project manager for a number of high-profile commercial customers.